alterxyz/alterxyz/README.md

 - Pioneering developer of early ChatGPT plugins
 - Currently working, [organizing, and sharing](https://github.com/alterxyz/MyOpenWorld)
 - Actively seeking job opportunities in the Ontario, Canada area.
 If you have co-op openings or collaborations, please feel free to reach out to me via [Email](mailto:github.1vwpk@aleeas.com)

----

-- ☯ Taoist
-- ☮ May the Force be with you!